Search for a players profile

 GBC Pressure Rating: ⭐⭐

 Joel is one of the more interesting characters on tour, recognisable for his bucket hat and accusing Sung Kang of cheating in 2018.
-He is yet to win on PGA Tour but is trending towards a victory with 2nd places finishes at the 2018 John Deere Classic and 2019 Wells Fargo.
-He also had two Top-5 finishes in 2020.
+He won his first PGA Tour event at the 2021 Corales Puntacana Resort & Club Championship after a run of six missed cuts in his first seven starts.

 Joel is an accurate hitter, who can contend when the putter is hot.
 He enjoys tough golf courses, particularly when it’s firm and fast, not your traditional birdie-fests.
 He admits he is a streaky player who relies a lot on confidence.
 Favourite courses are Pebble Beach, Hilton Head and TPC Louisiana.